dashed-slug/wallets/readme.txt

 == Changelog ==

+= 3.6.7 =
+Fix: Important bug in balance calculation, introduced in `3.6.5` regarding withdrawal fees.
+All fees are now being properly accounted for.

 = 3.6.6 =
 - Fix: Change in DB schema allows installation on very old MySQL databases that don't allow over 1000 characters in index.
 (Error 1071: Specified key was too long)